Normal Form Defect

 June 2011: Version 9.1 of COSY is released.
 New features include an interface to JAVA, and one of the first applications of it, native support of GUIs from within COSY.
 Also included are tools that enable parallelization from within COSY based on MPI.

-January 2010: Over the last three years, COSY user registrations have increased to about 200 per year, pushing to total number of registrations over 2000.
+January 2010: Over the last three years, COSY user registrations have increased to about 200 per year, pushing the total number of registrations over 2000.

 September 2008: Kyoko Makino and Martin Berz were awarded the R.E.
 Moore Prize for the development of some of the newest additions to COSY, which allow the rigorous treatment of remainder bounds of Taylor expansion, in particular those of the solutions of flows or maps of ODEs.